sripranav9/AirlineReservation/app/README.md

 The following are the use cases for when a customer's login is authenticated.

 #### i.
 Register
-- **Description**: Fetch details from the database, verify and add a new user if the checks are passed.
-The username and password will be used for logging in, and the password is saved in an **md5 hash format**.
+- **Description**: The customer will be able to create a new account by opting to register.
+The username and password provided will be used for logging in, and the password is saved in an **md5 hash format** in the database.
 - **SQL Queries**:
   - Query 1: Check if the email already exists and throw an error if it does.
     ```python